The meme-based cryptocurrency DOGE has seen massive growth and sharp declines since its launch.

 In July, Elon Musk’s DOGE tweets were about updating the project in response to Bitcoin and Ethereum having slow block speeds and high transaction fees.

 In an interview with Decrypt.com, Ross Nicholl (A Dogecoin developer) said they have been working with Elon Musk since 2019.
-They have been working on an update with Musk’s help to reduce the currency’s energy consumption and make it a greener.
+They have been working on an update with Musk’s help to reduce the currency’s energy consumption and make it greener.

 In their 1.21 Dogecoin update, the developers want to add increased sync speeds, make wallet backups forever, Lightning Networks, and lower transaction speeds.